-Banner Code: CJTS
+Banner Code: CJTS College Credit Certificate (24 credit hours)

 The Criminal Justice Technology Specialist certificate is designed to prepare individuals to work in law enforcement, corrections, private/industry security, and other criminal justice, legal, or public service related fields.
 The program prepares students to work as police officers and sheriff's deputies, correctional officers and jailers, and criminal justice practitioners/supervisors/managers in the various facets of the criminal justice system.
 It provides supplemental training for persons currently or previously employed in these occupations and may benefit professionals who are seeking incentive benefits or career enhancement in the field.